macoscope/GCBAndroidWearWatchFace/README.md

 # GCB Android Wear Watch Face

 General purpose of GCB Android Wear Watch Face is displaying upcoming event directly on your wearable - from now on you never forgot about important meeting!
-Of course GCB Watch Face have also time indication :) Project was described in two blog posts: [post part 1](http://macoscope.com/blog/) and [post part 2](http://macoscope.com/blog/)
+Of course GCB Watch Face have also time indication :-) Project was described in two blog posts: [Drawing Android Wear GCB Watch Face](http://http://macoscope.com/blog/drawing-android-wear-gcb-watch-face/) and part 2 (coming soon!)

 ![GCB Watch Face](screenshots/GCBWatchFace.png)